Suit of wands

-The Suit of Wands is one of four suits in tarot, collectively known as the Minor Arcana.
+The suit of wands is one of four suits of the Minor Arcana in a tarot deck.
 Like the other tarot suits, the suit of wands contains fourteen cards: ace (one), two through ten, page and knight (sometimes referred to as princess and prince), queen and king.
-Tarot cards are used throughout much of Europe to play Tarot card games, where Wands corresponds to the suit of Batons.
-In English-speaking countries, where the games are largely unknown, Tarot cards came to be utilized primarily for divinatory purposes.
+When Tarot cards are used to play Tarot card games, wands correspond to the suit of batons.
+Tarot cards came to be utilized for divinatory purposes by esotericists such as Eliphas Levi and were regularized into the divinatory form most known today by the Hermetic Order of the Golden Dawn and the Rider–Waite Tarot, created by a Golden Dawn member.

 Divinatory and occult meanings

 In Aleister Crowley's 1944 The Book of Thoth, the suit of wands is associated with the action of the Will and the element of fire.
 The meaning of the suit as a whole focuses on ideas or readings associated with primal energy, spirituality, inspiration, determination, strength, intuition, creativity, ambition, expansion, and original thought.

 Generally the suit is interpreted by modern English-language astrology practitioners as relating to work and accomplishments, or even anything broadly related to fruitfulness.
 Reaping the benefits of hard work is a fundamental aspect of such interpretations of the suit.